Oscar-Tark/Squirrel-EES/README.md

 **Creating a new mysql table in the default format**

-You may create a new mysql table from scorpion in it's default format or so in the XMLDB format.
-In order to simplify the way scorpion databases store data scorpion will automatically generate specific columns:
+You may create a new mysql table from squirrel in it's default format or so in the XMLDB format.
+In order to simplify the way squirrel databases store data squirrel will automatically generate specific columns:

 - id : An identifier for every row
 - tag : A group to which many data elements can belong to (Example: you as a person, a car or any class or classification of data)
 - subtag : What does your data represent within the tag or classification of data (Example: your name or age)
 - data : Contained data
-- token : Contains a scorpion based token for creating user based applications.
+- token : Contains a squirrel based token for creating user based applications.
 The token can be used to verify that the user belongs to a specific user